Missing Appointments Matter

 The storyline shows a vulnerable teenager’s life in two parallel situations – similar to the 1998 film Sliding Doors – one where he is fostered and one where he is not.
-The short film shows what a positive influence foster carers can be and how they have the power to make a huge difference to a young person’s life chances and outlook.
+The short film shows what a positive influence foster carer can be and how they have the power to make a huge difference to a young person’s life chances and outlook.

 Lucy and the Boy: Be Share Aware

-The NSPCC have made a video about the risks that children face when using the internet, and to raise awareness about the important role that parents and carers have in protecting children from online abuse.
+The NSPCC has made a video about the risks that children face when using the internet, and to raise awareness about the important role that parents and carers have in protecting children from online abuse.